-You will get to know the essential basics of PBR and will be introduced to its parameters.
-You will furthermore get tips and examples on creating materials according to PBR and learn how to deal with old materials.
+You will learn the basic principles of PBR and be introduced to its parameters.
+You will also find information and examples on creating materials according to PBR as well as tips on dealing with old materials in the next section.

 Physically Based Rendering: The Basics